 This VSA program is provided in 2019-2020 under a contract with the John F. Kennedy Center for the Performing Arts.

-pARTners in Creativity is made possible through generous support from Autism Speaks, the Issa Family Foundation, the Maurice J. Masserini Trust, Maryanne and Irv Pfister, the Ellen Browning Scripps Foundation, Southwest Airlines and the USS Midway Foundation.
+pARTners in Creativity is made possible through generous support from Autism Speaks, Charles and Ruth Billingsley Foundation, the Issa Family Foundation, the Maurice J. Masserini Trust, Maryanne and Irv Pfister, the Ellen Browning Scripps Foundation, Southwest Airlines and the USS Midway Foundation.

 The Museum partners with multiple community partners throughout San Diego county to provide access and engagement with art through workshops, free museum admission, transportation and professional development.
 Our community outreach programs include, Mass Creativity, Comunidad and Mi Familia, Mi Historia.
 Visit our Community Programs page to learn more about these outreach programs.

 The Museum embraces military families and strives to provide an affordable, enriching place for them to feel appreciated and at home.
-In addition to discounted admission all year long, the Museum participates in Blue Star Museums with over 2,000 museums nationwide to provide free admission between Memorial Day and Labor Day each year.
+In addition to discounted admission all year long, the Museum participates in Blue Star Museums with over 2,000 museums nationwide to provide free admission between Armed Forces Day (May 16, 2020) and Labor Day (Sept.
+7, 2020).
 Some military groups further serve their constituents through our Museum Pass program.
 See also the Partners In Creativity program that provides tailored art-making workshops for Support the Enlisted Project (STEP) and USO San Diego.
 Click here to watch a recap of our recent military breakfast kicking off Blue Star Museums!

 The free admission program is available for those currently serving in the United States Military and up to five family members.
 Qualified members must show a Geneva Convention common access card (CAC), DD Form 1173 ID card (dependent ID) or a DD Form 1173-1 ID card.